-If you’re running an interior design business, you’re likely already familiar with the importance of content marketing.
-Creating high-quality content on your website, blog, and social media channels can help you attract new clients, establish your expertise, and build long-term relationships with your audience.
+Until you place an appropriate weight on attraction nurturing and promotional content, you’ll probably continue struggling with your content marketing campaigns.
+For anyone running an interior design business, this means finding a content framework for interior designers that they can rely on.
+Depending on how long you’ve been in the industry, you’re probably already familiar with the importance of content marketing.
+After all, creating high-quality content on your website, blog, and social media channels is the surest way for you to attract new clients, establish your expertise, and build long-term relationships with your audience.

 But not all content is created equal.
-In fact, there are three main types of content that serve different purposes in the marketing funnel: attraction, nurturing, and promotion.
+In fact, there are three main types of content that serve different purposes in the marketing funnel: attraction, nurturing, and promotional content.

 Attraction content is all about catching the attention of potential clients and drawing them in with useful, engaging, and visually appealing content.
 This type of content is designed to appeal to a wide audience, regardless of their level of interest in your services.